 • Be a Foster – Being a foster family is a critical part of animal rescue.

-• Adoption Events – We do not do on site adoptions…ever… but we do meet and greet events every month.
-We need folks to help transport dogs, talk to potential adopters, and be on hand at these events to spread the word about Charlie’s Angels.
+• Meet and Greet Events – We do not do on site adoptions…ever… but we do meet and greet events every month.
+We need folks who like to talk to potential adopters, and be on hand at these events to spread the word about Charlie’s Angels.

 • Transportation – All animals who come through Charlie’s Angels get spayed or neutered.
 Some also require a trip to the vet.
 Would you be willing to get the animals to their appointments?

-We are open 7 days a week with flexible options that will fit your schedule.
+We have flexible options that will fit your schedule.
 Are you ready to sign up?
-Complete the Volunteer Application below and submit it.
+Complete the Volunteer Application and submit it.
 Our Volunteer Coordinator will be in touch to schedule you for an orientation!

 We rescue animals from area shelters and they all must be transported either to Safe Haven or to a foster home.
 All animals require trips to the vet for various treatments and vaccinations.
 We also do a lot of adoption and public events so we often need help transporting animals.